apache/datafusion-sqlparser-rs/README.md

            WHERE a > b AND b < 100 \
            ORDER BY a DESC, b";

-let dialect = GenericDialect {}; // or AnsiDialect, or your own dialect ...
+let dialect = GenericDialect::default(); // or AnsiDialect, or your own dialect ...

 let ast = Parser::parse_sql(&dialect, sql).unwrap();